-UPDATE JUNE 2015: I recently returned to Florence, armed with another Firenze Card and I’ve updated this post accordingly: I’ve updated the comparison prices and I’ve updated the details on how easy it is to get into each sight.
+UPDATE: I returned to Florence, armed with another Firenze Card and I’ve updated this post accordingly: I’ve updated the comparison prices and I’ve updated the details on how easy it is to get into each sight.
 I haven’t, however, deleted the old information so you can see the difference in the card in two years – there’s been some great progress.

-Now, I’m going to go so far as to say that you should “almost definitely” get the Firenze Card in Florence…but read on to get the full story.
+Now, I’m going to go so far as to say that you should “almost definitely” get the card…but read on to get the full story.

 The Firenze Card